AndyFul/Run-By-Smartscreen/README.md

 ## INSTALLATION

 Run the executable  RunBySmartScreen_????.exe .
-The message: *Do you want to add the 'Run By SmartScreen' option in Explorer context menu?* will be shown.
+The message: *Do you want to add the 'Run By SmartScreen' option in the Explorer context menu?* will be shown.
 Choose the 'YES' button.
 After that, the 'Run By SmartScreen' option should appear in the right click Explorer context menu.

 ## UNINSTALLATION

 Run the executable  RunBySmartScreen_????.exe .
-The message: *Do you want to add the 'Run By SmartScreen' option in Explorer context menu?* will be shown.
+The message: *Do you want to add the 'Run By SmartScreen' option in the Explorer context menu?* will be shown.
 Choose the 'NO' button.

 ---------------------------------------------------------------------------------------------------------------------------------------